 Ever since Fifty Shades of Grey, the meaning of “safewords” has become more popular.
-But many people, even in the BDSM community, still don’t know how to use them the right way.
-The definition of a safeword is a code to communicate when a submissive is at their limit, or close to it.
-I’ll show you some practical examples and a list of ones you can use in your next play session.
+But many people, even in the BDSM community, still don’t know how to pick a safe word or use it correctly.
+BDSM safewords are codes to communicate when a submissive is at their limit or close to it, and I’ll show you some practical safeword ideas you can use in your next play session.

-By definition, the words “No” and “Stop” are not safewords.
+By definition, “No” and “Stop” are not safewords.
 A safeword needs to be something you would not normally say in a play session or scene.
-That’s why “pineapple” is such a good example.
+That’s why “pineapple” is one of the best safewords anyone can use.
 If you pick a word that is too common, the meaning can become unclear.

-Why Fifty Shades of Grey used “Red” and “Yellow”
+Why Fifty Shades of Grey Used “Red” & “Yellow”

 There’s a good reason why Fifty Shades of Grey chose those two examples.
-The most popular safeword is “Red”, meaning the sub cannot tolerate any further demands.
-When this word is said the Dominant’s actions cease completely with immediate effect.
-The safeword “Yellow” is used to bring to the attention of the Dom that the sub is close to their limit of endurance.
+The most popular safeword is “Red,” meaning the sub cannot tolerate further demands, and the Dom’s actions cease immediately and completely.
+“Yellow” signals to the Dom that the sub is close to their endurance limit.

 Red and Yellow are my favorite and the ones I use with my Dom, but we also have an alternative.
-Back when we were vanilla but also doing kinky things, I would use his middle name as a code.
-I had used it for so long that it was still a habit so we decided to keep it.
+Back when we were a vanilla BDSM couple but also did kinky things, I would use his middle name as a code.
+I had used it for so long that it was still a habit, so we decided to keep it.

 - Dom’s middle name

 2. Safewords Help Establish BDSM Limits & Boundaries